 DUI offenders in Illinois must deal with the lasting consequences of a conviction.
-Because driving under the influence of alcohol or drugs is a criminal offense, offenders are subject to criminal penalties if they are convicted.
+Because driving under the influence of alcohol or drugs is a criminal offense, offenders are subject to criminal penalties if convicted.
 The consequences of a criminal conviction in Illinois are harsh, and a criminal record will last for a lifetime.

 At Hirsch Law Group, we specialize in providing aggressive criminal defense to our clients in Illinois.
-Our law firm has been helping citizens fight against the criminal legal system for over 20 years, and we have learned the art of criminal defense during this time.
+Our criminal defense law firm has been helping citizens fight against the criminal legal system for over 20 years, and we have learned the art of criminal defense during this time.

-On our team, we have lawyers that have worked as former prosecutors.
+On our team, we have lawyers who have worked as former prosecutors.
 They have direct experience with the unfairness of the criminal system, and they use their experience to build unique defense strategies for their clients.
 Our criminal defense attorneys want to do everything we can to protect your future against a criminal DUI conviction.

 Call us today to schedule a free consultation at 815-880-1134.